Flod / FlodPro

 Commercial Use License

-Flod was a huge amount of work, and as such if you plan on using it in a commercial SWF the author requests you make a donation (minimum of $5) towards the project.
+The Flod range of classes were a huge amount of work, and as such if you plan on using it in a commercial SWF the author requests you make a donation (minimum of $5) towards the project.
 “Commercial” means anything that is going to make money.
 This includes (but is not limited to): Flash games seeking sponsorship, Flash games with MochiAds / cpmStar / or any other form of advertising, games you will upload to Kongregate or NewGrounds (if it contains their ads API), and all forms of Flash work sold to clients / publishers.

 If your SWF will not directly earn you money (for example using it for music replay in a demo) then you are free to use it without paying.